Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Fibromyalgia is a chronic pain condition where the brain and nerves handle pain signals differently, but it doesn’t cause visible damage to the body’s nerves.

-Because some symptoms appear similar, this overlap often leads to confusion, delayed diagnosis, or even misdiagnosis.
+Because some symptoms appear similar, this overlap may lead to confusion, delayed diagnosis, or even misdiagnosis.
 Recognizing the distinct nature of each condition is crucial for accurate treatment and effective long-term management.

 Although they may share some overlapping symptoms, fibromyalgia and MS differ in several important ways: